Galerius: Invasion, counterinvasion

-In 294, Narseh, a son of Shapur I, who had been passed over for the Sassanid succession, came into power in Persia.
+In 294, Narseh, a son of Shapur I, who had been passed over for the Sasanid succession, came into power in Persia.
 Narseh probably moved to eliminate Bahram III, a young man installed by a noble named Vahunam in the wake of Bahram II's death in 293.
 In early 294, Narseh sent Diocletian the customary package of gifts, but within Persia, he was destroying every trace of his immediate predecessors, erasing their names from public monuments.
 He sought to identify himself with the warlike reigns of Ardashir (r.
 226–241) and Shapur (r.
 241–272), who had sacked Roman Antioch and captured Emperor Valerian.

 In 295 or 296, Narseh declared war on Rome.
 He appears to have first invaded western Armenia, retaking the lands delivered to Tiridates in the peace of 287.
 He occupied the lands there until the following year.
 The historian Ammianus Marcellinus, circa 320–395, is the only source detailing the initial invasion of Armenia.
 Southern (1999, 149) dates the invasion to 295; Barnes (1982, 17, 293) mentions an earlier, unsuccessful invasion by Narseh based on the fact that the title Persici Maximi was given to all four emperors; Odahl (2004, 59) concurs with Barnes and suggests that Saracen princes in the Syrian desert collaborated with Narseh's invasion.
 Narseh then moved south into Roman Mesopotamia, where he inflicted a severe defeat on Galerius, then commander of the eastern forces, in the region between Carrhae (Harran, Turkey) and Callinicum (Raqqa, Syria).
 Diocletian may or may not have been present at the battle, but presented himself soon afterwards at Antioch, issuing an official version of events which placed all the blame for the affair upon Galerius.
 In Antioch, Diocletian forced Galerius to walk a mile in advance of his imperial cart while still clad in the purple robes of an emperor.
 David Stone Potter reads a symbolic message in the display: the loss at Carrhae was due not to the failings of the empire's soldiers, but to the failings of their commander, and Galerius's failures would not be accepted.
 Another scholar, Roger Rees, suggests that Galerius's position at the head of the caravan was merely the conventional organization of an imperial progression, designed to show a Caesar's deference to his Augustus.